berkanalbayrak/unity-case-study-jenga/README.md

 - Utilize orbit controls to navigate and examine the concept stacks.
 - Interact with individual blocks to uncover detailed information about each subject concept.
 - Switch between different grade-level stacks to investigate various subject matters.
-- Engage in the "Test My Stack" mode to understand the significance of comprehensive foundational knowledge.
+- Engage in the "Test My Foundation" mode to understand the significance of comprehensive foundational knowledge.